 Complete the following configuration steps to use the Reason for Change feature in your Vault:

-• Update permission sets assigned to users who edit records for the supported object.
+- Update permission sets assigned to users who edit records for the desired objects.

-• Optional: Add the Reason for Change related object section to the supported object or object type’s page layout.
-When a user provides a reason for change, Vault creates a Reason for Change record in this section.
+- Add the Reason for Change History section to the page layout for the objects or object types.
+When a user provides a reason for change, Vault creates an entry in the record’s Reason for Change History section.
+This section allows users to see all the Reasons for Change made to a record.

 Creating Reason for Change Configurations